 Born September 25, 1968, in West Philadelphia, Pennsylvania, Smith formed the rap group D.J.
 Jazzy Jeff and The Fresh Prince with his friend Jeffrey Townes when they were teenagers.
 Radio-friendly hits like “Parents Just Don’t Understand” and “Summertime” propelled the duo to success, and in 1988, they won the first-ever Grammy Award for rap music.
 Smith would go on to a successful solo career, scoring No. 1 hits with the theme song from Men in Black as well as the smash hit single “Getting’ Jiggy Wit It.”
 From 1990 to 1996, Smith starred in the popular TV sitcom The Fresh Prince of Bel-Air.
 His early film roles included Six Degrees of Separation (1993) and Bad Boys (1995) with Martin Lawrence.
 Smith’s first blockbuster movie was 1996’s Independence Day, about a hostile alien invasion.
-After Men in Black, Smith starred in a string of movies, including Enemy of the State (1998), Wild Wild West (1999), Bad Boys II (2003), I, Robot (2004), Hitch (2005), I Am Legend (2007) and Hancock (2008).
+After Men in Black, Smith starred in a string of movies, including Enemy of the State (1998), Wild Wild West (1999), Bad Boys II (2003), I, Robot (2004), Hitch (2005), I Am Legend (2007) Hancock (2008), Suicide Squad (2016), and Aladdin (2019).
 Though they met with varying degrees of success, these films showcased Smith’s talents as a buff action star with great comedic timing.